zelfick/firstbashchallenge/README.txt

 COPY index.html index.html
 #use a copy sentence to put the code from your machine path index.html inside the container index.html

-# rember after the build to run your container so we can see the results
+# remember after the build to run your container so we can see the results